18 Blockbuster Restaurant Chains From the '90s That Are Gone or Hard to Find

 Kenny Rogers Roasters was another celebrity-backed chain restaurant, but this one was all about country music and homestyle chicken.
-The chain grew to over 400 restaurants worldwide by the mid-’90s, and it’s perhaps most famous for its appearance in a 1996 episode of Seinfeld, aptly titled “The Chicken Roaster.”
+The chain grew to more than 400 restaurants worldwide by the mid-'90s, and it's perhaps most famous for its appearance in a 1996 episode of Seinfeld, aptly titled "The Chicken Roaster."

 America's most popular TV series featured Kramer waging war on Kenny Rogers Roasters for hanging a neon sign that keeps him up all night.
 But in the end, he abandons his cause after becoming hooked on the delicious rotisserie chicken.
 Basically, it was the best publicity Kenny Rogers Roasters could've asked for.
 Though the chain was popular enough to make it onto Seinfeld in the first place, ultimately, Kenny Rogers Roasters went bankrupt in 1998.

 A Malaysian company bought the chain restaurant and keeps Kenny Rogers Roasters alive and well in Malaysia, Singapore, Indonesia, China, the Philippines, and Thailand, but there are no more Kenny Rogers Roasters in North America.
 Sorry, Kramer.